sapiens/blog/_posts/2016-8-27-Domain-Map-Tutorial-Create-Organization.md

 category: Domain Map Tutorials
 ---

-# Business Case: Create Organization
+# Business functionality: Create Organization

 We want to create an organization, similar to what GitHub has.
 An organization is a group of members who can participate in the organization's projects.
 Organization name must be unique, at most 50 characters length.
 An organization should have at least 1 member in admin role.
 A user can be part of any number of organizations.